kippsss/SABER-PLISH_barcodes/README.md

 The DNA barcode libraries generated are not uploaded here due to large file sizes.
 They will instead be uploaded to a private Amazon S3 bucket.

+# Requirements to satisfy

+First, ensure that you have all the python dependencies required for the entire workflow.
+This is listed in `requirements.txt`.
+To install them, simply input `pip install -r requirements.txt` into the commandline.

+Secondly, ensure that you have Bowtie2 installed.
+Refer to Bowtie2 manual https://bowtie-bio.sourceforge.net/bowtie2/manual.shtml or this anaconda/bioconda page https://anaconda.org/bioconda/bowtie2 to get started on the installation.

 # Using workflow.sh to generate barcode libraries

 1) In the commandline, run `bash workflow.sh`.